 Most people focus strictly on what they eat.
-However, there is an equally important component to diet and lifestyle that is not considered that much: Time!
+However, there is an equally important component to diet and lifestyle that is not considered that much: Timing!
 After all, eating a kebab at 2AM feels different from 2PM.

 - Don’t miss sleep